npc-villagers/prep/TEAM-AGREEMENT.md

 - What is your strategy for ensuring everyone’s voice is heard?

-  Daily standup, retro and encouragement
+  Daily standup and encouragement.
+Do not be dismissive of other voices/opinions.

 - How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?